codywilbourn/sysadvent/take_that_vacation.md

 The reason you write all the steps down is because you've just documented the fix.
 Boring, right?
 But documentation has got to be done and you're thinking about the alert anyway.

 Whether you put the fix in a wiki, a knowledge base, or in the alert notification itself is entirely up to you, your company's designated systems of record, and willingness to keep the instructions up to date.
 But you've just saved yourself from having to remember how to fix the issue, whether it's tomorrow afternoon, in the middle of the night, or on your next vacation.
 You can also use the documentation to train other employees so you're not the only person who knows how to fix the issue.
-Not being the only person who knows hows how to solve the issue is critical in your ability to take an uninterrupted vacation.
+Not being the only person who knows how to solve the issue is critical in your ability to take an uninterrupted vacation.

 Now sometimes alerts are used to notify you of events that happened, and you really want to know about the event, but the notification you're getting isn't an actionable alert.
 You're basically using your inbox as a system of record.
 That's fine, not everyone has the [ELK stack](http://sysadvent.blogspot.com/2015/12/day-5-elk-operations-and-administration.html) running or a Splunk subscription to forward these things to.
 But these events need to go somewhere that's not your Inbox so they stop causing you stress.
 Set up a email list or shared mailbox to send these events to, or use some smart email filters.
 This way you can still get the events but they're not front and center in your inbox every time you open your mail.
-You'll get a better understanding of when things are broken, since the single to noise ratio in your inbox will be higher.
+You'll get a better understanding of when things are broken, since the signal to noise ratio in your inbox will be higher.

 ## Do you need to deal with the alert right now?